This post was updated on May 28, 2026

 Here are key symptoms to help you identify a Lyme infection in your child.

 It is controversial as to whether or not a mother can pass Lyme disease to their unborn child or through breastfeeding.
-Many Lyme literate physicians have found that Lyme indeed can be transmitted through pregnancy and breastfeeding.
-They have found that Lyme bacteria does cross the placenta during pregnancy and through breast-milk.
+Many Lyme-literate physicians have found that Lyme indeed can be transmitted through pregnancy and breastfeeding.

-ILADS recommends treating each and every tick bite with 21 days of Doxy and longer if there are any symptoms at all.
+ILADS recommends treating every tick bite with 21 days of Doxy and longer if there are any symptoms at all.

-If there’s one thing I’d like to leave with you, it’s that you would dedicate a little of your time to understanding what Lyme disease is and how to recognize an early infection or a chronic infection in order to get the proper diagnosis and treatment.
+If there’s one thing I’d like to encourage you to do, it’s that you dedicate a little of your time to understanding what Lyme disease is and how to recognize an early infection or a chronic infection to get the proper diagnosis and treatment.

 For further reading and research